 1. Grate your bar of handmade soap or leftover soap slivers into a saucepan.

-4. Spoon the melted soap into your clean mug.
-Then allow to cool and harden.
+5. Spoon the melted soap into your clean mug.
+Then allow the mixture to cool and harden.
 The soap is ready to be used as soon as it has hardened and all excess liquid has evaporated from the soap.

-5. Pair your mug of shaving soap with a Shaving Brush and gift to your favorite man!
+5. Now pair your mug of shaving soap with a shaving brush gift for Dad!

-Alternately this method of soapmaking – which is commonly referred to as handmilling or rebatching – can be used with any leftover handmade soap to create new soaps with a fresh, new fragrance outside of a mug.
-Instead of pouring the soap into mugs, simply pour it into molds and remove once hardened.
-(The soap will shrink slightly as the excess liquid evaporates making them easier to remove from the molds.)
-Or, wait for the melted soap to cool and roll into soap balls.
-Gifting can be as easy as wrapping in waxed paper with a ribbon!
+Alternately this method of soapmaking, which is commonly referred to as hand-milling or rebatching soap, can be used with any leftover handmade soap to create new soaps with a fragrance outside of a mug.
+In this instance, rather than pouring the soap into mugs, simply pour it into molds.
+Then remove the hand milled soap once it has hardened.